Words and Photographs by Rory Anson

 I had a wall in my workshop in London with broken bits of guitars on it, broken headstocks, and things that got smashed.
 Some of them Alan had picked up for me, a piece of a black Strat and a sunburst one.
 I don’t know where it went.
 When I left England, I think I just left it all there.

 GC: How did your relationship with Gibson come about?

 RG: I’d gone to a music show in London, something equivalent to NAMM, and I met Henry (Juszkiewicz), the boss at Gibson.
-At that time I had been toying with the idea of going to America.
+At that time, I had been toying with the idea of going to America.
 He said that he could probably use me, maybe set up a custom shop.
-It was just a thought, no more than that.
-Around that time that I was involved in designing what became the Steinberger M-Series guitar with Mike Rutherford (Genesis) and Ned Steinberger.
-Ned liked what I came up with and in exchange, I asked him if he could help to open some doors.
+It was just a thought, no more than that, around that time that I was involved in designing what became the Steinberger M-Series guitar with Mike Rutherford (Genesis) and Ned Steinberger.
+Ned liked what I came up with, and in exchange, I asked him if he could help open some doors.
 He talked to Henry (who remembered me from London) about trying to get me over here, and that’s what set the ball in motion.
-Henry was friends with Al Gore, who was a senator from Tennessee at the time, so he put in a word with him and that helped a little, but it was the Steinberger thing that got it going.
+Henry was friends with Al Gore, a senator from Tennessee at the time, so he put in a word with him, and that helped a little, but it was the Steinberger thing that got it going.
 It took two years to get all of the paperwork done.
 Permits, work visas, and everything, so I came over here in 1988.